Urban Field Station Collaborative Arts Program

 About Us

 The Urban Field Station Collaborative Arts Program is a virtual, community-centered, and place-based artist residency program hosted by the USDA Forest Service in partnership with The Nature of Cities.
-We explore what can be learned at the intersection of arts, science, and practice in urban environmental systems.
+We explore what can be learned at the intersection of arts, science, and practice in environmental systems.
 We facilitate artist engagement with land managers, researchers, and communities to explore and communicate about urban & community forests and social-ecological systems through works of art and imagination.

 The Urban Field Station Collaborative Arts Program has operated since 2016, hosting artists in cities including New York, Philadelphia, Baltimore, Springfield (MA), Denver, Honolulu, San Juan (PR), Hebron, and Santo Domingo.
 The Nature of Cities provides the networking and administrative support that unites these efforts into an annual cohort of artists and locations.
-These networks aim to bring new perspectives, unique planning and design ideas, and creative problem solving from the arts and humanities to advance our collective understanding and management of urban social-ecological systems.
+These networks aim to bring new perspectives, unique planning and design ideas, and creative problem solving from the arts and humanities to advance our collective understanding and management of social-ecological systems.

 US Forest Service Department of Agriculture logo